Edith Lyttelton: Activism

 During their visit to South Africa in 1900, Lyttelton developed a high regard for Alfred Milner, 1st Viscount Milner, and helped establish the Victoria League in 1901 with Violet Markham and Violet Cecil to promote the imperial vision advocated by Milner.
 The league brought together high-ranking women from different sides of the political divide on the common ground of the empire.
 She served as its honorary secretary and also supported the Women's Tariff Reform Association.

 Lyttelton served on the executive of the National Union of Women Workers (founded in 1895) and as chairwoman of the Personal Service Association (founded in 1908, to alleviate distress caused by unemployment in London).
 At the outbreak of World War I she was a founder of the War Refugees Committee.
 She was later made deputy director of the Women's Branch of the Ministry of Agriculture in 1917, served on the Central Committee of Women's Employment from 1916–1925, and as vice-chairman of the Waste Reclamation Trade Board from 1924–1931.
 She was also the British substitute delegate in Geneva to the League of Nations in 1923, 1926–1928, and 1931.
+She served on the League's committee on opium smoking in 1928.